BERT-APC: A Reference-free Framework for Automatic Pitch Correction via Musical Context Inference: BERT-APC

-Fine-tuning the note pitch predictor requires a large number of detuned vocal pitch sequences and their corresponding GT note pitches.
-However, the quantity of highly detuned samples in public datasets is limited.
 While previous studies have synthesized detuned pitch sequences by adding random shifts to vocal pitches~\cite{apc_deepautotuner20, apc_enhancing23}, such a simple approach fails to capture the complex detuning patterns in real singing voices.
 Therefore, we developed a learnable detuner to simulate realistic detuning patterns.
-The proposed detuner takes a sequence of note pitches and durations as input and autoregressively predicts note-wise pitch errors, which are added to the input pitches of CNPP to generate detuned pitch sequences.
-In this study, we implemented the detuner with a GRU architecture and trained it with highly detuned training samples, i.e., those with the highest 10\% average pitch error.
-Consequently, the proposed detuner synthesizes pitch sequences that reflect the detuning patterns observed in real low-quality singing voices.
+The proposed detuner takes a sequence of note pitches and durations as input and autoregressively predicts note-level pitch errors, which are added to the input pitches of CNPP to generate detuned pitch sequences.
+In this study, we implemented the detuner with a GRU module.

-To train CNPP, we detuned the training samples stochastically with probability $p_{det}$.
-To maintain training stability, we adopted an annealing strategy that initially set $p_{det} = 0$ and gradually increased it to 0.4.
+To train the detuner, we set the target note-level pitch error, $\epsilon_i$, to the pitch error measured from highly detuned samples, i.e., those within the top 10\% in terms of average pitch error.
+Specifically, $\epsilon_i$ is computed as the difference between the mean of the 30--70th percentile of $\{p_t\}_{t \in I(i)}$ and the GT note pitch $q_i$.
+The detuner is then trained to approximate $\epsilon_i$ by minimizing an MSE loss.
+Consequently, the proposed detuner learns to reproduce the detuning patterns observed in real low-quality singing voices.
+At each training iteration, we stochastically detune each training sample with probability $p_{det}$.
+To maintain training stability, we adopt an annealing strategy that initializes $p_{det}$ at 0 and gradually increases it to 0.4.